vhscom/archuro/README.md

 ## Extended builds

+Spinning up a disposable Arch Linux tty is great.
+But throwing away work during repetitive tasks isn't.
+For this reason Archuro provides a method for persisting state and heavily caching development dependencies on Arch Linux using Docker.

-Run `archuro save` to build and tag an `extended` image.
-Update `Dockerfile` to customize build as desired.
-Rerun `archuro save` anytime to tag a new image.
-View all `archlinux` images by running `archuro ls`.
+Run `archuro save` to build and tag an `extended` Arch Linux image.
+Think of it as your own custom build of the OS and update the `Dockerfile` provided to customize as desired.
+Rerun `archuro save` anytime to build and tag a new docker image (or use `docker` cli directly).

+View tagged Arch Linux builds by running `archuro ls`.

 ### Sharing dotfiles